philpem/NABU-Adaptor/README.md

 # NABU-Adaptor

 This repository contains my work on reverse-engineering the cable network adapter for the NABU PC.
-There's been a lot of work done on the NABU PC itself (which is a variant
+There's been a lot of work done on the NABU PC itself (which is very similar to the MSX), but very little it seems on the cable system.

 ## What is here